On this page 6

 - No public countywide contractor-registration program was found for general building contractors.
 For OSSF work, contractor roles and classifications are regulated by state law, including registered installers and, for certain system types, planning materials prepared by a registered sanitarian or professional engineer.

-Fees change.
-Verify current amounts at the official fee schedule (effective May 2024).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective May 2024) before budgeting.

 - 830-796-3175 (County Engineer office) (phone)